Free Speech / First Amendment Retaliation

 The following are generally NOT considered matters of public concern:

 - Grievances about internal office policies or procedures

 - Other matters not of political, social, or other concern to the public

 It is important to note that the government’s burden in justifying a particular discharge varies depending on the nature of the employee’s expression.
 Generally, statements involving elections, legislation, and corruption are afforded a greater degree of protection.
 However, even statements involving the democratic process may enjoy less protection where the speech conveys no special insight on the matter, thus diminishing public interest in the speech.
 Bennett v.
 Metro.
 Gov't of Nashville & Davidson Cty., 977 F.3d 530 (6th Cir.
 2020).B.
 Pickering Balancing Test

-First Amendment retaliation claims are legally complex and you need experienced Nashville employment attorney Curt Masker in your corner.
-Contact Curt today for a free legal consultation.
+First Amendment retaliation claims are complex and you need an experienced Nashville retaliation attorney in your corner.
+Contact us today for a free online case review.